abdallahalaraby/Blink/README.md

 Blink
 ======================

-Android library that enables the user to take a screenshot from any view
+Android library that enables users to take screenshots for Views and Activities.

 <h2>Usage:</h2>